ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 This guide documents library functions that are actively used by application code under sample_apps/ and vm_model_tools/.

-The Cerrtifier API has changed slightly over time to support multiple security domains and new enclaves.
+The Certifier API has changed slightly over time to support multiple security domains and new enclaves.
 I'll try to keep this description "up-to-date."
 As always, the actual sample and tests (like those in "certifier_tests.cc" built by "certifier_tests.mak" provide the most detailed guide on employing the certifier library.
+This document only describes the new API.

 This document does not include a descrtiption of the structure or libraries for the Certification Server.
 Developers are generally not expected to modify or add to this code but the instructions and files in "certifier_service"